kyng-cytro/screen-time-bot-serverless/README.md

 ## 📣 Try it out

-Screen-Time bot is currently going through a rewrite to function on vercel serverless functions.
+You can try out Screen-Time bot by visiting this link: https://t.me/screentime_bot

 ## 📸 Screenshots